 Claytor Nature Center

-Driven by vision and generosity, the late A. Boyd Claytor III donated the 18th century Cloverlea Farm and farmhouse to the University of Lynchburg in 1998 (then Lynchburg College) to serve as an education and research center for environmental study and to preserve the land for future generations.
+Driven by vision and generosity, the late A. Boyd Claytor III donated the 18th-century Cloverlea Farm and farmhouse to the University of Lynchburg in 1998 (then Lynchburg College) to serve as an education and research center for environmental study and to preserve the land for future generations.
 The entire 491-acre Claytor Nature Center has been placed under a conservation easement with the Virginia Outdoors Foundation (VOF).
-This easement permanently protects the land from development and requires the use of best management practices with forests and other natural resources on the property.
+This easement permanently protects the land from development and requires using best management practices with forests and other natural resources on the property.

 Located at the foot of the Blue Ridge Mountains, Claytor contains freshwater streams, woodlands, wetlands, grasslands, rare plants, wildlife, and a portion of the Big Otter River.

-In 2016, Lynchburg College alumnus Bob Kibler donated 21 acres of land to expand the Claytor Nature Center to its current 491 acres.
+In 2016, Lynchburg College alumnus Bob Kibler donated 21 acres to expand the Claytor Nature Center to its current 491 acres.

 An open field with hay bales, and a pond, forest, and mountains in the background